webgme/webgme/docs/meta_modeling/what_is_meta_modeling.rst

 **Containment** is also a strong relationship.
 This means that when the parent (the container) is removed from the model so are the children.
 This suites well for electrical-circuits - if we discard a circuit the components are discarded as well.

+Model elements can be related any more ways than **containment**, in the next sections we will go through all the different meta relations, meta rules, that webgme support.
+At this point you just need to have an idea of what meta-modeling is.

 ..
 [1] This tutorial uses the hyphenated version of meta-model and not metamodel.